Eva Eppler, Zara Fahim, and Yuni Kim | 26th November 2024 | Policy Papers

 References

-Ayers-Bennett, Wendy.
+Ayres-Bennett, Wendy.
 2024.
-Report on Modern Languages Closures and Restructurings, https://university-council-for-languages.org/2024/07/08/report-on-modern-languages-closures-and-restructurings/ [accessed 23 October 2024].
+Report On Modern Languages Closures And Restructurings, https://university-council-for-languages.org/2024/07/08/report-on-modern-languages-closures-and-restructurings/ [accessed 23 October 2024].

 Collen, Ian and Jayne Duff.
 2024.
 Language Trends England 2024, https://www.britishcouncil.org/sites/default/files/language_trend_england_2024.pdf [accessed 13 October 2024].

 Department for Education.
 2023.
-Modern foreign languages GCE AS and A level subject content.
+Modern foreign languages GCE AS and A level subject content,

 Fahim, Zara.
 2023.
-‘Choosing to Study Post-compulsory Modern Foreign Languages in England: Motivations, Sociolinguistic Trends and the Context of BAME,’ Journal of the Undergraduate Linguistics Association of Britain, 2:1: 8-63.
+‘Choosing to Study Post-compulsory Modern Foreign Languages in England: Motivations, Sociolinguistic Trends and the Context of BAME’, Journal of the Undergraduate Linguistics Association of Britain, 2.1: 8-63, https://doi.org/10.5281/zenodo.8184671.

 HESA.
 2016.
 Higher education student enrolments and qualifications obtained at higher education providers in the United Kingdom 2014/15, https://www.hesa.ac.uk/news/14-01-2016/sfr224-enrolments-and-qualifications [accessed 13 October 2024].